 If you happen to be in the neighborhood during the visiting hours (refer

 to #1 for the hours), and would like to make a visit,

-please check with the janitor at the entrance to see if the occasion is
+please check with the security guard at the entrance to see if the occasion is

 convenient.
 If not, kindly arrange another time with the staff contacts